 Digital Object Identifier (DOI)

 Pilotte, Julie; Dupont-Versteegden, Esther E.; and Vanderklish, Peter W., "Widespread regulation of miRNA biogenesis at the Dicer step by the cold-inducible RNA-binding protein, RBM3" (2011).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 8.